Skip to content

 ax.axis("off")

-from ngio.experimental.iterators import MaskedSegmentationIterator
+from ngio.iterators import MaskedSegmentationIterator

 image = ome_zarr.get_masked_image(masking_label_name="mask")